Mbulelo-Rasmeni/project1/README.md

-# project1
+# Project 1

-cs50 Web Programming with Python and JavaScript - Project 1
+Web Programming with Python and JavaScript